History

 Cedar Clock 1

-Cedar Clock 1 was quickly followed by a nearly identical clock – Cedar Clock 2 – that I built, in 2006, as an anniversary present for my parents and now adorns the living room wall in their apartment in London, England.
+Cedar Clock 1 was quickly followed by a nearly identical clock – Cedar Clock 2 – that I built in 2006 as an anniversary present for my parents and now adorns the living room wall in their apartment in London, England.

 Cedar Clock 2